gestimation/cifmodeling/README.md

 focuses on coherent modelling of all CIFs simultaneously to estimate the exposure effects in terms of RR/OR/SHR.
 This coherence can come with longer runtimes for large problems.
-If you prefer fitting separate regression models for each competing event or specifically need Fine-Gray models (Fine and Gray 1999) and direct binomial model (Scheike, Zhang and Gerds 2008), `mets::cifreg()` and `mets::binreg()` are excellent choices.
+If you prefer fitting separate regression models for each competing event or specifically need the Fine-Gray models (Fine and Gray 1999) and the direct binomial models (Scheike, Zhang and Gerds 2008), `mets::cifreg()` and `mets::binreg()` are excellent choices.